Oklahoma City Hindu Temple

 Oklahoma City Hindu Temple is a Hindu Temple located in Oklahoma City, Oklahoma.

 History

 In 1989 a 4,000 Sq Foot Hindu Temple was built in Oklahoma City to serve the 1,000 hindus that lived in the Oklahoma City Metropolitan Area at the time.
 During the 90s the Hindu campus gained 5 acres north of the temple.
 Following the expansion numerous improvements were made such as a connection to the city's water lines and the installation of a fire hydrant.
-In 2004, the temple celebrated a grand re-opening following more renovations such as a new heating/cooling system and a expanded parking lot.
+In 2004, the temple celebrated a grand re-opening following more renovations such as a new heating/cooling system and an expanded parking lot.
 The main deity of the temple is Venkateswara.